 The Center for Precision Medicine Research (CPMR), formerly the Center for Human Genetics, was established in 2004 and focuses its research on discovering the structure of the human genome and the hunt for genes that influence human health disorders.
-The discovery at Marshfield in 1989 of short tandem repeat polymorphisms revolutionized the study of human genetics, and Marshfield maps are among the most reliable and widely used maps of the human genome in the world.
+The discovery of short tandem repeat polymorphisms in 1989 revolutionized the study of human genetics, and the Marshfield maps are among the most reliable and widely used maps of the human genome in the world.
 The center comprises of two of Marshfield Clinic’s internationally known research assets: the Center for Medical Genetics, founded in 1994, and the Personalized Medicine Research Center, started in 2001.
 Scientists and CPMR staff now focus on multiple areas of study including Personalized Medicine Research Project (PMRP) study, Precision Medicine Initiative (PMI) study and All of Us (AoU) Research Program.

-The Marshfield Clinic is one of four partners in the Wisconsin Genomics Initiative (WGI), a historic collaboration.
-The WGI vision is to be able to predict, for individual patients in a clinical setting, the risks of disease susceptibility and treatment response using the combined power of cutting edge genetic, phenotypic, and environmental analysis.
+The Marshfield Clinic is one of four partners in the Wisconsin Genomics Initiative, a historic collaboration, whose vision is to be able to predict, for individual patients in a clinical setting, the risks of disease susceptibility and treatment response using the combined power of cutting edge genetic, phenotypic, and environmental analysis.
 Each of the four partners is a leader in one or more areas needed for a successful effort.

 The mission of the Center for Precision Medicine Research is to conduct translational research in medical genetics that substantially improves patient care.
-Dr. Murray Brilliant affirms that the Center is committed to advancing scientific knowledge through genetics research and to translating that knowledge into practical applications that will foster improved health.
+Dr. Murray Brilliant affirms that the Center is committed to advancing scientific knowledge through human genetics research and to translating that knowledge into practical applications that will foster improved health.